Relativistic magnetohydrodynamics in the early Universe: Relativistic imperfect fluid dynamics

-In the following, we include the viscous force $\tilde f_\visc^\mu$ in the non-conservation form of the energy and momentum equations, studied for perfect fluids in \Sec{rel_hydrodynamics}.
-To find the effect of viscous forces, we first note that any external forces lead to an additional term in the evolution equation of the Lorentz factor \Eq{aux_gamma2} as they produce work against the fluid.
+In the following, we include the imperfect (viscous) force $\tilde f_\ipf^\mu$ in the non-conservation form of the energy and momentum equations, studied for perfect fluids in \Sec{rel_hydrodynamics}.
+To find the effect of viscous forces, we first note that any external forces lead to an additional term in the evolution equation of the Lorentz factor [cf.~\Eq{lorentz_evol}] as they produce work against the fluid.
 The resulting dynamical equation for $\gamma^2$ is

-While the term corresponding to the viscous energy dissipation $\tilde f_\visc^0$ is purely relativistic, the term corresponding to the viscous force $\tff_\visc$ does not vanish in general in the subrelativistic limit.
-Therefore, its inclusion can impact the energy and momentum equations and has not been considered in previous work.
-However, when the shear viscosity is small, viscous effects on the evolution of $u^2$ can be neglected.
+The energy dissipation due to the deviations with respect to LTE is usually neglected in numerical studies of MHD evolution in the primordial Universe (cf.~\cite{Brandenburg:1996fc,Brandenburg:2017neh}), although it has been incorporated in theoretical studies \cite{Jedamzik:1996wp}.
+However, since the shear viscosity and thermal conductivity are in general small, imperfect fluid effects on the evolution of $u^2$ can be neglected at large scales.
+The dissipation due to thermal conductivity corresponds to $\tilde f_\ipf^0 = \tilde \kappa \nab^2 \tilde T$ [cf.~\Eq{mom_aux_visc}].
+The dissipation due to viscous forces can be computed taking into account the following property of the viscous deviatoric stress tensor under the CIT approach, $U_\nu \Pi_\visc^\munu\covderT{\mu} \equiv U_\nu f_{\rm visc}^\nu = - 2 \, \eta_\visc \, \sigma^\munu S_\munu - \zeta_\visc \, \theta^2$ \cite{Romatschke:2009im,Rezzolla:2013dea}, where $\sigma^\munu = S^\munu - \third \, \theta \, h^\munu$ is the covariant generalization of the Navier-Stokes viscosity given in \Eq{Piij_NS} (see \Sec{conformal_NS}).
+Omitting $\tilde f_\visc^0 = \partial_i \tilde \Pi^{0i}_\visc$ for negligible bulk viscosity [cf.~\Eq{equation_Pii0}], the subrelativistic version of this identity allows us to compute the work done by the viscous forces